Briefpoint

 Some platforms are specialized for tasks like contract review, while others excel in managing discovery documents.

 Consider the tools’ capabilities in terms of features and see if they integrate smoothly with your existing setup, like Microsoft Word or Clio.
-This will help make sure the new tool fits into your current workflow without causing disruptions.
+This will help make sure the new tool fits into your current legal workflow without causing disruptions.

 Look for User-Friendly Design